-The questionnaire was developed by Chen and Gully (1997) to test the sense of self-efficacy.
-The questionnaire includes 14 items, which are rated on a 5-point Likert scale ranging from "Not at all describing me" to "Describing me to a great extent".
-The questionnaire has been tested in various studies and has exhibited high content validity and predictive validity (Chen et al., 2001).
-The index alpha coefficient is found high above 0.90 (Chen & Gully, 1997).
-Reliability in the present study was 0.84, using the mean of all the responses to which the respondent replied.
-The questionnaire was translated into Arabic by professional teachers specializing in translation and also tested by two teachers to verify the accuracy of the language.
-In addition, Confirmatory Factor Analysis (CFA) and adjustment was performed.
-Comparative Fit Index (CFI) was 0.906
+To test the students’ sense of self-efficacy, we used the scale developed by Chen and Gully (1997).
+The questionnaire comprises 14 items rated on a 5-point Likert scale ranging from “Not at all describing me” to “Describing me to a great extent.”
+Various studies have confirmed its high content and predictive validity (Chen et al. 2001), finding an alpha coefficient of over .90 (Chen & Gully 1997).
+Reliability in the present study was 0.84, again averaging over all questions to which the respondent replied.
+The questionnaire was translated into Arabic by teachers versed in translation and tested by two teachers to verify the accuracy of the language.
+In addition, CFA with adjustment was again performed, yielding a CFI of 0.906.

-Achievement test in the sciences
+Science achievement test

-This is a structured achievement test, developed for the purpose of the study by a science-based steering team.
-The test was validated by a content table that included all test items, including weight and level for each item.
-The test included knowledge and comprehension questions on science subjects taught in schools.
-The test was translated and administered to students in the Arabic language.
-In addition, for the achievement test for reliability as internal traceability, a 0.86 correlation was obtained between the two halves.
-To calculate the final reliability value, a correction was performed according to the Spearman Prawn formula and a 0.92 correlation was obtained.
+A structured achievement test was developed for the purposes of this study by a science-based steering team.
+It included knowledge and comprehension questions on science subjects taught in school, and was validated by a content table featuring all test items, including a weight and level for each item.
+The test was translated and administered to the students in Arabic.
+When checking for reliability in terms of internal traceability, we obtained a .86 correlation between the two halves of the test.
+To calculate the final reliability value, a correction according to the Spearman-Brown formula was performed, yielding a .92 correlation.

-Structured observation to test student collaboration
+Structured observation to assess student collaboration

-Structured observation was used to examine the research hypothesis regarding (4) student collaboration during preparation of a final product in the group.
-The observations were conducted with a checklist compiled by Wadawi (2013) and found to be cross-validated with other research methods, such as interviews with students and teachers (Wdmani, 2012).
-Collaboration was examined through three observations among non-computerized schools and three observations among computerized schools.
-The notes in the checklist were written by the researcher and two other observers from the science team in each group from each school to ensure the reliability of the data.
-The observations were made three times during the study, and at the end of each observation the researcher and the two viewers cross-commented on each criterion included in the structured observation.
+We used structured observation to examine the research hypothesis on (4) student collaboration during the students’ preparation of a final product in group work.
+The observations were conducted with a checklist compiled by Wadawi (2013) and found to be cross-validated with other research methods, such as interviews with students and teachers (Wdmani 2012).
+Collaboration was evaluated using three observations each at the computerized and non-computerized school, respectively.
+In each instance, notes on the checklist were taken by the researcher and two additional observers from the science team to ensure the reliability of the data.
+Observations were carried out three times over the course of the study, and at the end of each observation the researcher and the two other observers cross-commented on each criterion included in the structured observation.

 Quantitative data analysis

-The statistical analysis was performed using the DID method, in which the degree of effect of a particular policy (in the case of this study, the integration of ICT in science learning) is calculated by estimating the relationships between the independent variables and the dependent variables and comparing the average change before and after the experimental group with the average change in the control group at the two corresponding time points.
-This calculation is done using multiple linear regression analysis, where the dependent variable is the measured variable (e.g., the level of achievement), and the explanatory variables are the treatment (i.e., ICT-integrated learning, traditional learning), the time (before and after learning), and the interaction between treatment and time.
-The significance of the interaction indicates whether the difference in differences between groups are statistically significant (Card & Krueger, 1994).
+The statistical analysis was performed using the DID method, in which the effect of a particular policy (in this case, the integration of ICT in science teaching) is calculated by estimating the relationships between the dependent and independent variables and comparing the average change in the experimental group with the average change in the control group at two corresponding time points (before and after the intervention).
+This calculation is performed using multiple linear regression analyses, where the dependent variable is the measured variable (e.g., the level of achievement), and the explanatory variables are the intervention (i.e., ICT-integrated vs. traditional learning), the time (before and after learning), and the interaction between intervention and time.
+The significance of the interaction indicates whether the difference in differences between groups is statistically significant (Card & Krueger 1994).

-Qualitative Data Analysis
+Qualitative data analysis